Elections

 Clerk is available Tuesday 12-5p.m and Thursday 10-3p.m.

-Clerk will be available on Saturday before each election for voter registration, absentee ballot request/distribution and any other clerk related business.
+Clerk will be available on Saturday and Sunday from 12:30 to 4:30 p.m. before each election for voter registration, absentee ballot request/distribution and any other clerk related business.
 Dates and times will be posted before each election.

-Absentee Ballots to be absentee ballots to be mailed out must be requested no later than the Friday before each election.
+Absentee Ballots to be mailed out must be requested no later than the Friday before each election.
 Absentee Ballots can be requested and picked up until the Monday before the election at 4 pm.

 The last day to request an Absentee Ballot is the day before the election, but you must come into the hall and complete the paperwork, and complete your ballot in the hall at that time.